kaikue/Oceania/README.md

 - Player jumps between swimming and stopped images while slowing down while hitting a block
 - Scroll wheel click to pull out targeted block from inventory (or scroll to it if in hotbar)
 - Bounding box issues
-    - Either keep bounding box fixed (block_size * scale square), or:
-    - Don't go back to idle animation when not enough room for it (causes clipping into blocks)
+    - Moving right on the ground keeps standing anim
+    - Player's head can clip into blocks on bottom or right corners
-    - Keep swimming animation while key is held down (so player can slide into 1 block hole)
+    - Keep swimming animation while key is held down (so player can slide into 1 block hole)?
 - Press (or hold?)
 CTRL to switch to raycast-closest-hit mode (for mining a tunnel)
 - Unpickling messes up inter-object references
     - DamageSourceSweep item and parent
+- Clamp to grid issues
-- Player doesn't naturally align to grid against a horizontal block collision
+    - Player doesn't naturally align to grid against a horizontal block collision (can bump into block by holding down key)
+    - Player can clip up/down into blocks
+- Icon should load with main menu, not World

 NEEDED FEATURES
 --